sunosuporno/sunosuporno/README.md

 - 🏙️ I am based in Kolkata, India.
 - 👨‍💻 I am a smart contract developer but also do things in other parts of the web3 stack.
-- ☕️ I am always open to have a chat with poeple curious around web3/tech/startups!
+- ☕️ I am always open to have a chat with people curious around crypto/tech/startups!
-- 🛠️ I am currently tinkering with project on the intersection of AI/Web3, and automated trading bots
+- 🛠️ I am currently tinkering with project on the intersection of AI/Crypto, and automated trading bots

 ### Connect with me: